RodZill4/material-maker/material_maker/doc/node_simple_shape.rst

 Inputs
 ++++++

-The shape node do not accept any input.
+The shape node accepts 2 optional greyscale input maps for the shape size and edge width (the corresponding parameter is multiplied by the map value).

 Outputs
 +++++++